iocron/typo3-gulp-scss/README.md

-# typo3-gulp-scss - Gulp SCSS CSS Autocompiler
+# Typo3 Gulp SCSS Autocompiler + JS Minifier

 This Script creates from all Resources/Public/Scss/\*.scss Files corresponding CSS Files in Resources/Public/Css/ as minified + uncompressed versions.
+It also minifies the JS Files if needed.
 This script has to be put into your theme folder.

 ## Install: